curityio/mcp-authorization-secured-api/clients/mcp-inspector/README.md

-# Use the MCP Inspector
+# MCP Inspector OAuth Client

 The MCP inspector can be run as a client to the example backend deployment: